connerglover/Old-PyTime-Repository/README.md

 **(Repeat per Segment)**

 Step 6.
-Select wether you want Mod Time, Just Time, or Both by typing the input You're done!
+Select wether you want Mod Time, Just Time, or Both by Using Numbers and then Press Q to Enter You're done!